Early Origins of the Guasto family

 of this family name include: Guasti, Guasto, Guasco, Guaccietti, Guerraccius, Guerazzi, Ghersi, Sguerso, Sguerzi, Guerzi, Guercio and many more.

 Early Notables of the Guasto family (pre 1700)

-Another 37 words (3 lines of text) are included under the topic Early Guasto Notables in all our PDF Extended History products and printed products wherever possible.
+Another 25 words (2 lines of text) are included under the topic Early Guasto Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name or some of its variants were: Antonio Guastalli, who arrived in Nova Scotia in 1749; and F. Guasti, who arrived in Maryland in 1833.